kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/100-introduction/103-docker-and-oci.md

 # Docker and OCI

-In this section, we will discuss the relationship between Docker and the Open Container Initiative (OCI), as well as the important role they play in the container ecosystem.

-### Open Container Initiative

 The [Open Container Initiative (OCI)](https://opencontainers.org/) is a Linux Foundation project which aims at creating industry standards for container formats and runtimes.
 Its primary goal is to ensure the compatibility and interoperability of container environments through defined technical specifications.

 ### Docker's role in OCI